ArthurTRamos/ArthurTRamos/README.md

 **`Computer Science Student`**

-Graduating in Computer Science from USP São Carlos (7th semester), with a solid foundation in algorithms and experience in building end-to-end applications (React, Node.js, FastAPI).
-I am looking for an internship in Software Engineering or Full-Stack Development to design and implement efficient and scalable systems.
+Computer Science undergraduate at USP São Carlos (7th semester) with a strong foundation in algorithms/data structures and experience building end-to-end applications using React, Node.js, and FastAPI.

+Currently working on:

+- A RAG application for questions related to Brazil’s Consumer Defense Code (CDC)
+- A mobile app for analyzing physical exercise statistics

+Seeking an internship in Software Engineering, Full-Stack Development, or Data Science, with a focus on designing efficient and scalable systems.

 <p align="left">
     <a href="https://github.com/ArthurTRamos?tab=followers">